schmelter-sap/jvmkill/README.md

 ## printHeapHistogram

 Determines whether or not a histogram of heap usage is printed before the agent kills the JVM.
 To enable histogram printing, set the parameter to 1.
 Defaults to 0 (disabled) if not provided.

+Each entry in the histogram describes the number of instances of a particular Java type, the total number of bytes in the heap consumed by those instances, and the name of the type.

+The histogram is sorted in order of decreasing total number of bytes.

+The histogram may be truncated.
+To set the number of entries that appear, use the `heapHistogramMaxEntries` parameter.

+## heapHistogramMaxEntries

+When histogram printing is enabled, limits the number of entries in the histogram to the value of the parameter.
+Defaults to 100 if not provided.
+Set the parameter to 0 to print the entire histogram.

 ## time
 Configures the time limit (in seconds) in which resourceExhausted events are kept in